-Customer orders and/or service may be by means of a window or walk-up counter.
-A fast food restaurant whose design or method of operation includes a drive-up window or drive-through service or includes service to customers in parked motor vehicles is classified as a Restaurant, Fast Food, Drive-Through.
+Restaurant, Fast Food27 Any establishment whose principal business is the sale of foods and/or includes a drive-up window or drive-through service or includes service to customers in parked motor vehicles is classified as a Restaurant, Fast Food, Drive-Through.
 This use may include the incidental sale of alcohol for on-premises consumption; however, sale of food and non-alcoholic beverages is the principal use of the site.
 This use does not include the uses Bar or Nightclub.